 Graduate nurse and midwife programs

-The Northern Territory (NT) Graduate Nurse and Midwife Programs provide a unique opportunity to gain a broad range of experience in a cross-cultural and dynamic clinical environment, with support to consolidate your skills and experience in nursing and/or midwifery.
+The Northern Territory (NT) Graduate Nurse and Midwife Programs provide a unique opportunity to consolidate your skills and knowledge and gain a broad range of experience in a cross-cultural and dynamic clinical environment.

 Working in the Territory offers graduates opportunities like no other in Australia.
 NT nurses and midwives highly value the experience of working with Aboriginal clients, which make up 30 percent of the Territory’s population.

 To be eligible to apply for the 2019-20 Graduate Nurse and Midwife Programs you must:

-- have completed or be due to complete a Nursing and Midwifery Board of Australia (NMBA) approved program of study for general registration between May 2016 and December 2018 and
+- have completed or be due to complete a Nursing and Midwifery Board of Australia (NMBA) approved program of study for general registration between December 2017 and December 2019 an

 - have less than 12 months full time equivalent experience as an enrolled nurse, registered nurse and/or registered midwife, as relevant to the approved program of study.